usnistgov/giab-asm-benchmarking/README.md

 - default is v2.0 stratifications
 - uses docker which requires root access
 - currently does not incorporate R analysis, eventually have this be part of snakemake report
-- User must have wget and bgzip, possilby make conda environments for these
+- User must have wget and bgzip, possibly make conda environments for these